Careers360 Logo

 Chemistry is one of the most scoring sections in NEET when prepared strategically, as many questions are directly based on NCERT concepts, reactions, and formulas.
 Understanding the chapter-wise weightage for NEET 2026 Chemistry helps aspirants identify high-return chapters from Physical, Organic, and Inorganic Chemistry.

 The table below presents the NEET Chemistry chapter-wise weightage along with high-yield topics, enabling students to prioritise revision, strengthen weak areas, and maximise their score in NEET 2026.
+Aspirants should also practise NEET chemistry important questions for a better score.

-Chemistry Chapter Wise Weightage for Neet 2026
+Chemistry Chapter Wise Weightage for NEET 2026

 Chapter Name